nazimcanislam/fast-prime-finder/README.md

 ## Compile & Run Program

+This program not optimized for Windows.
+It runs only `Linux` or `macOS`.
 Compile the executable in the 'bin' folder with the 'release' command in the Makefile.

 ```bash
 make release